“I thought you were picking up the kids from school!”

 “Didn’t you check us in for our flight?”

 “I didn’t know I was supposed to confirm our reservation!”

 Confusion over the assignment of responsibilities happens often in our everyday life, and usually results in a high level of stress and tension.
 But what happens when this scenario carries over to the world of business – especially the business of medical device packaging?

-Consider a challenge many medical device manufacturers are currently facing – which is trying to meet sustainability goals while also reducing costs.
+Consider a challenge many medical device manufacturers (MDM) are currently facing – which is trying to meet sustainability goals while also reducing costs.
 Clearly using different, more recyclable, materials for sterile barrier systems could help them achieve both.
 However, many MDM’s are often reluctant to explore such options because of a fundamental misunderstanding when it comes to the assignment of responsibilities for meeting the ISO 11607 requirements for stability testing.